haiwen/seafile-admin-docs/manual/setup/setup_with_multiple_storage_backends.md

 If you use file system as storage for `fs`, `commits` or `blocks`, you must explicitly provide the path for the `seafile-data` directory.
 The objects will be stored in `storage/commits`, `storage/fs`, `storage/blocks` under this path.

-_Note_: Currently file system, S3 and Swift backends are supported.
-Ceph/RADOS is also supported since version 7.0.14.
+!!! note "Currently file system, S3 and Swift backends are supported.
+Ceph/RADOS is also supported since version 7.0.14"

 ## Library Mapping Policies